sgregory32/CleanArchitecture.Java/README.md

 This solution consists of an Angular Web UI and Java 8 API including tests developed using Clean Architecture principles.
 The solution contains the Web, API, Infrastructure, Core, and Test projects.
 The Infrastructure project utilizes Hibernate ORM with a Repository pattern for data access using JPA.
 Logging is implemented using Apache Log4j2.

 Swagger has also been implemented but in order to view the Swagger endpoints, a database needs to be created & connection strings in the API project Spring "application.properties" file will need to be modified to reflect your database environment.
-The SQL scripts to create the database tables are included in the "docs" folder.
+The SQL scripts to create the database tables are included in the *"docs"* folder.

 Clean Architecture in this example is obtained through the implementation of SOLID design principles:

-* Separation of Concerns/Single Responsibility: Api, Infrastructure (Data Access), Core(Domain Models, service & repository interfaces)
+* Separation of Concerns/Single Responsibility: Api, Infrastructure (Data Access), Core(Domain models, service & repository interfaces)
 * Dependency Inversion Principle: All concrete class packages connect only through abstractions (interface or abstract class packages )
 * Explicit Dependencies Principle: All dependencies requested via constructor (except Serilog)